cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance-actions.md

 ### Find the last enacted Constitution governance action

-Find the last enacted governance action of this type, If the query returns `null` it means the current consitution (if it exists) is not enacted in a governance action, but instead supplied on the Conway genesis file.
+Find the last enacted governance action of this type, If the query returns `null` it means the current constitution (if it exists) is not enacted in a governance action, but instead supplied on the Conway genesis file.

 ```shell
 cardano-cli conway query gov-state | jq -r '.nextRatifyState.nextEnactState.prevGovActionIds.Constitution'